mastaneht/SPIS-Resting-State-Dataset/README.md

 Istanbul 34956, Turkey

-If you use SPIS Resting-State Dataset in your research, please cite the following papers:
+If you use SPIS Resting-State Dataset in your research, please cite the following paper:

 M. Torkamani-Azar, S. Demir Kanik, S. Aydin and M. Cetin, "Prediction of Reaction Time and Vigilance Variability from Spatio-Spectral Features of Resting-State EEG in a Long Sustained Attention Task," in IEEE Journal of Biomedical and Health